-Hospital Initiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome Continuation of Initiative Awarene ss and H Treatmen t a a c s s s t t t t t t t t t t t t t t t t Saint Agnes Hospital provides a number of free screening s that target those cancers most prevalent in the communi ty.
+Identified Need Hospital Initiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
+(See Instructions) Cancer Awareness and Treatment Saint Agnes Hospital provides a number of free screening s that target those cancers most prevalent in the communi ty.
 The American Cancer Society estimates that more than half of all cancer deaths could be prevented if people adopted cancer prevention measures, including receiving routine check-ups, living a healthy lifestyle, and having an awareness of the early signs of cancer.
 Cancer can be discovered early or prevented altogether through periodic check-ups and screening procedures.
 Cancer screening tests are recommended to the public at certain baseline ages to detect and remove cancer in its earliest and most curable stage.
 "Ladies' Night Out" is an annual breast Cancer awareness event.
 This educational community outreach initiative is held every Autumn to coincide with Breast Cancer Awareness Month in October.
 The event is held at an off-site location and is attended by an average of 200 women from Baltimore and Howard County.
 It features speakers and panel discussions by survivors, nurses, and physicians from our Cancer Institute.
-In addition, there are vendors offering services and resources to attendees to educate them about prevention/screening, treatment, and community support services.
-Multi-Year Initiative through 2011 Key partners in this initiative include the American Cancer Society, the American Society for Dermatologists, the Susan G. Komen for the Cure Foundation and a local group of Radiation Oncologists, Radiation Oncology Healthcare.
+In addition, there are vendors offering services and resources to attendees to educate them about prevention/screening, Multi-Year Initiative through 2012 Key partners in this initiative include the American Cancer Society, the American Society for Dermatologists, The Susan G. Komen for the Cure Foundation and a local group of Radiation Oncologists, Radiation Oncology Healthcare.
 A formal evaluation is not part of Saint Agnes' current community needs assessment.
-This evaluation process will be a key component of the new FY 12 Communit y Needs Assessment .
+This evaluation process will be a key component of the new FY 13 Communit y Needs Assessment.
 Saint Agnes Hospital tracks the number of screenings performed during the year and the patients referred for additional testing and follow-up.
-Lung screenings - 402 screenings, 11 referred for additional follow-up.
-Prostate screenings - 5 screenings, 1 referred for additional follow-up.
-Mammography - 146 screenings, 23 referred for additional follow up.
-Skin Cancer screenings - 54 screenings, 26 referred for additional follow-up.
-All community initiatives are being evaluated as part of the Hospital's new 2012 community needs assessment.
+Prostate screenings - 27 screenings, 5 referred for additional follow- up.
+Mammography - 130 screenings, 16 referred for additional follow up.
+All community initiatives are being evaluated as part of the Hospital's new 2013 community needs assessment. \$8,400 treatment, and community support services.